 Choose a lender or Bank to apply for a Private Education Loan.
 Valencia does not offer a preferred lender list for private loans.
 Students can check with their bank or research private loans on the Web.
 We strongly encourage students to borrow federal loans first as they offer better benefits and interest rates.

-*Private loans are offered for degree/non-degree seeking students with branch code 006750-00 and continuing education students with branch code 006750-98.
+• Private loans are offered for degree/non-degree seeking students and continuing education students.
+Check with your loan servicer to select the correct school branch code.

 2. School Certification